The uniqueness in the de Rham-Wu decomposition

-The proof of Theorem~\ref{theorem7} gives the de Rham decomposition for those pseudo-Riemannian manifolds.
-But we don't list it here.
-Thanks to Theorems~\ref{theorem6} and ~\ref{theorem7}, we have the following theorem for Lorentzian manifolds:

-\begin{theorem} Let $M$ be a Lorentzian manifold and $H$ be its holonomy group at the point $m$.
-Then the decomposition of $H$ into its indecomposable normal subgroups is unique up to the order. \end{theorem}
+\begin{corollary} Let $M$ be a Lorentzian manifold and $H$ the connected component of its holonomy group at the point $o$.
+Then the decomposition of $H$ into its indecomposable normal subgroups is unique up to the order. \end{corollary}